Small business bookkeeping: your simple guide

 How much time does bookkeeping take each week?

-For a small business with moderate transactions, expect to spend 30 minutes to two hours per week.
+For a small business with moderate transactions, expect to spend 30 minutes to 2 hours per week.
 Consistent daily or weekly bookkeeping is faster than catching up monthly.
 The right software can cut this time significantly.

 What's the best bookkeeping software for small businesses?